Singular transport in non-equilibrium strongly internal-coupled 1D tilted field spin-1/2 chain: Dynamics of the dissipative tilted field Ising model

-According to Eq. (\ref{BMS_ME}), one can obtain the system's steady state and find that the dynamics of population and coherence, denoted by the diagonal and non-diagonal entries, are decoupled from each other.
-It is our duty to remind the reader that the system satisfies the secular approximation is a necessary and insufficient condition for the decoupling of population and coherence.
+According to Eq. (\ref{BMS_ME}), one can obtain the system's steady state and find that the dynamics of population and coherence, denoted by the diagonal and off-diagonal entries, are decoupled from each other.
+It is our duty to remind the reader that the well-spaced system is a necessary condition for the decoupling of population and coherence \cite{PhysRevE.76.031115}.
 For example, if a reservoir can induce the transitions between one level to two degenerate levels simultaneously, the coherences between these two degenerate levels are entangled to the populations of the involved levels \cite{PhysRevE.107.064125}.
-In terms of the master equation Eq. (\ref{BMS_ME}), in the steady state, the non-diagonal entries vanish and the dynamics of non-vanishing populations is